 Action for Brandenburger Tor.
-Performance Intervention.
+Intervention.
+Brandenburger Tor.
 Berlin, 2014

 The action addresses the symbolic presence of the monument and its contradiction to the performative ritual of the tourists who come to pay homage.
 How tourists often perform an idea of tourist, rather than seeking a meaningful personal experience with the city or monument itself.
 The gaze of their camera becomes an eye that looks without seeing, seeking to merely capture an image of experience that supersedes that of living the experience itself.
 The intervention considers the monument as a metaphysical being that has been exploited or violated, in a sense.
 What is at stake is an existential tension between the essence of its historicity and its projected position as object for consumption by the other.